-- If this doesn’t work, double-check to make sure the Home links to a Google account with its location turned on .
-Additionally, make sure the Google account is able to answer questions regarding calendars, flights, and other items chosen during the initial setup process.
+- If this doesn’t work, double-check to make sure the Home links to a Google account with its location turned on.
+Additionally, verify that the Google account is able to answer questions regarding calendars, flights, and other items chosen during the initial setup process.

 Google isn’t recognizing the correct location for my home

 - This poses a problem while asking for nearby services, weather reports, and other location-reliant items.
-Specifying a home address may make a difference, as it tells the app exactly where you are.
+Specifying a home address may make a difference, as it tells the app your exact location.

-- To do this, start by opening the Home app.
+- To add this detail, open the Home app.
 Afterward, select the top-left button to access additional settings.
-Select More Settings, go to Google Account Settings, and choose Personal Info.
-Then, select Home & Work Locations.
+Select More settings, go to Google account settings, and choose Personal info.
+Then, select Home & work locations.
 Here, simply enter a street address to see if it’s able to locate the home.

 My Home randomly responds, even though no one spoke to it

 - Try moving it away from TVs, radios, and other vibration sources.
 Place it on a sturdier surface and see if it helps.
-It’s known that Home devices randomly speak up, even if someone hasn’t actually activated them.
+Home devices are known to randomly speak up, even if someone hasn’t actually activated them.
 Fear not; the Home isn’t haunted — it’s just a little overeager.

-My Home only says something is wrong and to “try again in a few minutes”
+My Google device only says something is wrong and to “try again in a few minutes”

-- This problem likely stems from a residence’s network connectivity.
-The Home is trying to connect to the internet, but it’s either not responding or taking too long.
-If other smart devices in your home aren’t working, check if the internet works before fully rebooting the home’s router.
+- This issue is probably a result of a place’s level of network connectivity.
+The Home is attempting to link to the internet, but it’s either unresponsive or taking an extended amount of time (which isn’t normal).
+If you discover that you have other smart devices in your home that are malfunctioning, double-check if the internet is up and running before entirely restarting your router.

-- If the internet works fine on other devices, try rebooting the Home itself.
-We suggest a full reboot, which requires completely unplugging the device and waiting a minute before plugging it back in.
-If this doesn’t work, contact Google Support and explain the problem.
-Considering this may require diving into detailed IP info, it’s always best to have help at this stage.
+- If you find that the internet is working correctly on other devices, we suggest trying to reboot the Home device itself.
+We recommend a complete restart, which will require you to unplug the device and wait about a minute before plugging it back in.
+If you’re still experiencing issues for some reason, contact Google Support and describe your dilemma in detail.
+Recognizing this may warrant a dive into specific IP data, it’s always a good idea to enlist help at this point.

 Home won’t play music, or stops playing music suddenly

-- Reboot the Home and see if it will play music correctly afterward.
+- Reboot the speaker and see if it will play music correctly afterward.

 - Sometimes Home devices experience bugs that prevent them from playing music properly, especially from certain channels.
-Head to the Home app and make sure all updates have been applied to the Home device to see if this addresses the problem.
+Head to the Home app and ensure all updates have been applied to the Home device to see if this addresses the problem.